 - Income tax charged: 15% to 40% for EU citizens

 However, Germany also recently introduced a Skilled Immigration Act (FEG).
 This visa is aimed at skilled professionals from outside the European Union who want to move to Germany.
-The Act is fairly new, meaning there are no specific minimum income requirements.
+The Act is fairly new, meaning no specific minimum income requirements exist.
+If an EU citizen spends more than 183 days in Germany during a calendar year, they must pay between 14% and 40% of income taxes.

 Berlin has a thriving startup scene and cultural diversity.
 Germany’s public transportation system is outstanding, making it convenient to explore the country.
 Additionally, Germany has introduced a Digital Nomad Visa tailor-made for self-employed individuals, making the bureaucratic process more straightforward for non-EU citizens.